 When the GeoCluster Replicated Disk resource is in an online pending state, you are protected from possible data corruption.
-If you are using Windows 2003, review the description of the GeoCluster Replicated Disk Status resource to see why the GeoCluster Replicated Disk resource is in the online pending state.
-If you are using Windows 2008 or 2012, you can see the online pending status directly in the description of the GeoCluster Replicated Disk resource.
+You can see the online pending status directly in the description of the GeoCluster Replicated Disk resource.
 If the pending state were bypassed, the node where you are trying to bring the resource online would have incomplete data, which would then be replicated to the other nodes in the cluster.
 This state safeguards you from corrupting your data.